On the cross-validation bias due to unsupervised pre-processing: On generic upper bounds of the bias

 To summarize, the addition of this pathological unsupervised preprocessing stage has no effect on the expected validation error, but the learning procedure can no longer generalize since it has degenerated into a constant predictor.

 Equations \eqref{eq:eval_pathological} and \eqref{eq:egen_pathological} allows one to prove lower bounds on the absolute bias due to unsupervised preprocessing of specific combinations of learning algorithms and sampling distributions.
 For a concrete example, consider simple linear regression of noiseless data from the sampling distribution $x \sim \mathcal{N}(0,1)$ and $y=x$.
 Let $\hatT$ be the transformation in \eqref{eq:hatT_lowerbound_proof} with some $x_0$.
-For any $n \ge 2$ samples, linear regression will learn the predictor $\hat{f}(x) = x$ and obtain zero loss on the validation set, since for these points we have $\hat{f}(\hatT(x)) = \hat{f}(x) = x = y$.
-In contrast, for new points we have $\hat{f}(\hatT(x))=\hat{f}(x_0) = x_0$.
+For any $n \ge 2$ samples, linear regression will learn the predictor $\hat{f}(x) = x$ and obtain zero loss on the validation set, since for these observations we have $\hat{f}\{\hatT(x)\} = \hat{f}(x) = x = y$.
+In contrast, for new observations we have $\hat{f}\{\hatT(x)\}=\hat{f}(x_0) = x_0$.
 Hence, for the squared loss $\ell(y,y') = (y-y')^2$ we obtain

-In this case, choosing $x_0=0$ yields $\expect{\errgen}=1$ so the bound is tight.
+In this case, choosing $x_0=0$ yields $\E \, \errgen =1$ so the bound is tight.

 In light of the above discussion it is clear that, for general unsupervised preprocessing transformations, one cannot attain upper bounds on $\bias$ that converge to zero as $n \to \infty$.
 However, it is certainly possible to do so in more limiting scenarios.
-We suggest one possible line of inquiry here: suppose that the process of learning the unsupervised transformation $\hatT$ is consistent in the sense that there exists some limiting oracle transformation $T_o$ such that,
+For example, suppose that the process of learning the unsupervised transformation $\hatT$ is consistent. i.e. there exists some limiting oracle transformation $T_o$ such that

 in probability.
 For example, in the case of a standardizing transformation as discussed in Section \ref{sec:therightway}, the oracle transformation is $T_o(\x) = (x - \mu)/\sigma$ where $\mu$ and $\sigma$ are the true expectation and standard deviation of the sampling distribution covariates.
 In such cases, one may view the transformed training set $\{(\hatT(\x_1), y_1), \ldots, (\hatT(\x_n), y_n)\}$ as a bounded perturbation of the limiting set $\{ (T_o(\x_1), y_1), \ldots, (T_o(\x_n), y_n) \}$.
 One can then make the connection to the algorithmic robustness literature \citep{XuCaramanisMannor2010,XuMannor2012} or similar notions and show that a consistent preprocessing transformations followed by a robust learning algorithms guarantees that $\bias \xrightarrow{n \to \infty} 0$.